blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Ideas for Writing Anything.md

 Define ideals structures to break them into.

 This depends on the format of communication itself.
-For writing, this begins with characters, which
+For writing, this begins with characters, which are allographs, which form graphemes.